minio/directpv/docs/installation.md

 After running this installation:

- - storage class named `direct-pv-min-io` is created
+ - storage class named `directpv-min-io` is created
- - `direct-pv-min-io` can be specified in `PodSpec.VolumeClaimTemplates` to provision DirectPV volumes
+ - `directpv-min-io` can be specified in `PodSpec.VolumeClaimTemplates` to provision DirectPV volumes
- - example statefulset using direct-pv can be found [here](../minio.yaml#L61)
+ - example statefulset using directpv can be found [here](../minio.yaml#L61)
  - optional: view the [driver specification](./specification.md)
 <!-- - view the [usage guide](./usage-guide.md) -->